ulisesrey/zero_shot_object_detection/README.md

 # Zero Shot Object Detection
-A repository to detect objects from images using Zero shot inference
+A repository to detect objects from images using Zero shot inference with OWLv2.

 ## Execution
 1. Clone the respository